Luigi Galvani

-Luigi Galvani (/ɡælˈvɑːni/ gal-VAH-nee, /USalsoɡɑːl-/ gahl--, /it/; Aloysius Galvanus; 9 September 1737 – 4 December 1798) was an Italian physician, physicist, biologist and philosopher who studied animal electricity.
+Luigi Galvani (/ɡælˈvɑːni/ gal-VAH-nee, /USalsoɡɑːl-/ gahl--; /it/; Aloysius Galvanus; 9 September 1737 – 4 December 1798) was an Italian physician, physicist, biologist and philosopher who studied animal electricity.
 In 1780, using a frog, he discovered that the muscles of dead frogs' legs twitched when struck by an electrical spark.
 This was an early study of bioelectricity, following experiments by John Walsh and Hugh Williamson.

 Early life and career

 Luigi Galvani was born to goldsmith Domenico Galvani and Barbara Caterina Foschi, in Bologna, then part of the Papal States.
 A portion of his childhood home still stands in the Giardino Salvatore Pincherle.
+As a teenager, he regularly attended the Oratory of Saint Philip Neri of Bologna, where he developed a strong religious sentiment that later prompted him to join the Third Order of Saint Francis.

+In 1754, Galvani enrolled at the University of Bologna, where he studied theoretical medicine under Jacopo Bartolomeo Beccari, a student of Marcello Malpighi.
+He also attended lectures on natural history and experimental physics held in the Institute of Bologna by Giuseppe Monti and Domenico Maria Gusmano Galeazzi.
 In 1759, Galvani graduated with a degree in medicine and philosophy and began to practice medicine at nearby hospitals.
 He published his first work, a paper on the anatomy and physiology of bones, in 1762, when he was 25 years old.
-Galvani presented the work at the Archiginnasio di Bologna, which allowed him to start lecturing at the Academy of Sciences of the Institue of Bologna (now part of the University of Bologna) where he taught anatomy for most of his career.
+Galvani presented the work at the Archiginnasio di Bologna, which allowed him to start lecturing at the Academy of Sciences of the Institute of Bologna (now part of the University of Bologna) where he taught anatomy for most of his career.

 In 1766, Galvani was appointed curator of the anatomical museum by the senate of Bologna.
 This position "required him to give lectures and demonstrations of anatomical operations before surgeons, painters and sculptors."
 In 1782, he was appointed Professor of Obstetric Arts, which he remained for the next 16 years.